Total Devo: Reissue

 In 2018, Futurismo Inc. issued a two-disc deluxe edition of Total Devo, on both CD and vinyl formats.
 The double CD set comes housed in a digipak while the double LP comes in three vinyl color variations.
 Both formats include gatefold sleeves with spot gloss logos and shapes, a fold-out poster and liner notes from band member Gerald Casale.

 Critical reception

 Village Voice critic Robert Christgau awarded the album a C+ grade, noting its "retro-electro sheen".
 Michael Azerrad of Rolling Stone magazine awarded the album one star out of five, dismissing it as "a desperate SOS from main writer Mark Mothersbaugh."
-Of "Baby Doll", Cash Box said, "this terribly unimaginative (by their standards) single is trying to be commercial."
+Of "Baby Doll", Cashbox said, "this terribly unimaginative (by their standards) single is trying to be commercial."

 In a retrospective review, Steve Huey of AllMusic said Total Devo found the band to be "no longer innovative and not incredibly compelling."